 Planning your first gap year, snap year or round the world adventure is an exciting time.
 It’s one of the best parts of the whole experience because your head is full of dreams of adventure and plans for where you can go and what you can do!
 It’s intoxicating!
 But hold on just a minute, before we get to the exciting part there are a few things to keep in mind before you start that will make the whole planning process easier and will allow you to concentrate much more on the fun stuff!

-These are the very basic but still essential things you need to start planning for before anything else.
+These are the very basic components of a good travel plan, but are still essential things you need to consider before anything else.

 There is a general rule amongst backpackers when packing for their trip, pack what you think you need, take half out, then halve it again.

 As a personal rule, I only ever travel with about a week’s worth of clothes, plus a few extra essentials such as my first aid kit, small wash kit and so on.
 Obviously your own personal packing list will be unique to you as an individual as well as dependent on where you are going, but you should be able to fit it all into a medium sized backpack with room to spare.
 Remember, you will be carrying your home away from home on your back for a long time, you don’t want to lug anything about that you can barely carry.

 One of the most fundamental mistakes most people make when they start out planning their trip is to try and fit way too much into far too little time.
 They may only have a month off, but they’ll still try and fit an entire round the world trip into it.